teleToast/MurderSnakes/README.md

 <br><h1>How to use</h1>
 To use Spigot refer to this
 <a href="https://www.spigotmc.org/wiki/spigot-installation">link</a>.
-Just put Murderpillars.jar into your plugins folder, and then run your server!
+<br>Just put Murderpillars.jar into your plugins folder, and then run your server!